wwong4374/diagnostic-screener/README.md

     yarn start
     ```

 3. The server should now be running on port 3000 and the terminal should have printed: "Success!
-Server is running on port: 3000"
+Server is running on port: 3000".

 ## Web UI Setup

-1. This assumes Homebrew, Node.js, and yarn were already installed in step 1 of Server Setup above
+1. This assumes Homebrew, Node.js, and yarn were already installed in step 1 of Server Setup above.
 2. Build and start the web app:

     ```sh